xmera-circle/redmine_dashboards/README.md

 ## Credits

-This plugin is extracted from Additionals plugin [3.0.3](https://github.com/AlphaNodes/additionals/releases/tag/3.0.3) of Alexander Meindl in order to avoid potential incompatabilities with other plugins.
+The basic code of this plugin is extracted from Additionals plugin [3.0.3](https://github.com/AlphaNodes/additionals/releases/tag/3.0.3) of Alexander Meindl in order to avoid potential incompatabilities with other plugins.

 Thanks to Alexander Meindl for this great peace of work.